College of Health and Human Sciences

 Medical Surgical Nursing, Nursing Leadership, Intensive Care Nursing, Emergency Care Nursing, End-of-life Care

-Student Resiliency, Incorporating Evidence Based Research, Vaping/Tobacco use among teens.
+Student Resiliency, Incorporating Evidence Based Research, Vaping/Tobacco use among vulnerable populations, student success, JEDI (justice, equity, diversity, and inclusion).